Magazine Summary

-This document is a memo from Lionel Beer, Publicity Officer, dated February 6th, 1964.
-It addresses a recipient and discusses the recent amalgamation of The London UFO Research Organisation (LUFORO) and The British UFO Association (BUFOA) into a new entity, The British UFO…
+This document is a memo from Lionel Beer, Publicity Officer, dated February 6th, 1964, announcing the amalgamation of The London UFO Research Organisation (LUFORO) and The British UFO Association (BUFOA) into The British UFO Research Association (BUFORA) on January 25th, 1964.
+A new constitution was established.
+The memo clarifies procedures for membership application forms, subscriptions, and expense claims.
+It also outlines administrative guidelines for member societies and branches, including the use of headed note-paper and the process for claiming advertising expenses.

 Magazine Overview